“It had never been seen before by European eyes, but scenes so lovely must have been gazed upon by angels in their flight” by David Livingston

 Along the main road, you’ll also find some restaurants (We ate at Mama Africa restaurant).
 If you want to try a more fancy experience try Boma restaurant.
 (Do you want to know more about Zimbabwe restaurants?
 Click on Tripadvisor).

 You can book your activities through the Falls directly with your accommodation or with a local tour operator in the town.
 An easy way to book your activities or day tour from Victoria falls is to use the web Platforms: click on Viator and GetYourGuide to check amazing offers and prices in Zimbabwe.

-We never leave without an insurance since it’s the most important thing when traveling.
+We never leave without insurance since it’s the most important thing when travelling.
 We got our comprehensive protection with Worldnomads.

 We spent 2 days in Victoria Falls, the first day we visited the Zimbabwe side in the morning, then we had the helicopter flight in the afternoon;

 the second day we visited the Zambia side and in the afternoon we had the sunset cruise.
 Victoria Falls is also the most useful place where to start a trip around Botswana.
 In fact, it’s only 80 km from Kasane and Chobe National Park.

 If you are looking for a good tour operator to visit the countries of the south part of Africa, we suggest you Undhuvu Safari and Tours.